Erhöhtes Fleisch und Blut, BWV 173

 Erhöhtes Fleisch und Blut (Exalted flesh and blood), BWV 173 (BWV 173.2), is a church cantata by Johann Sebastian Bach.
-He composed it in Leipzig for Pentecost Monday and first performed it on 29 May 1724.
+He composed it in Leipzig for Pentecost Monday and probably first performed it on 29 May 1724.

 History and words

 Bach probably wrote the cantata in his first year in Leipzig for Pentecost Monday.
 He based it on a congratulatory cantata Durchlauchtster Leopold, BWV 173.1, composed in Köthen.
 The music of the 1724 version is lost, but a version of 1727 is extant.
 Possibly the 1724 version was even closer to the secular work than the existing version.
 The unknown poet wrote parodies for six of the eight movements of the congratulatory cantata, including two recitatives in movements 1 and 5.
 Bach did not use movements 6 and 7 in this church cantata, but movement 7 was used in a later work, Er rufet seinen Schafen mit Namen, BWV 175.